 - Factility: Good operating condition with five or more operatories

 - Clinicians: Owner doctor or associate doctors, or both, who intend to stay involved for at least 2-3 years following the sale

 Why Sell to or Partner with a DSO

 Depending on the circumstances, there can be compelling reasons to sell to or partner with a Dental Service Organization rather than holding on to a practice or selling to a private buyer.
 Before making this decision, one should consult with sophisticated professionals to ensure that the decision and subsequent sale or partnership is in that person’s best interests.
 Here are a few reasons why our clients choose to sell to or partner with a DSO.

 1. Administrative Support

 Managing dental practices involves a large number of administrative duties that can interfere with the actual practice of dentistry.
 Every line item on a profit and loss statement can take up enormous amounts of time.
-These items include employees, advertising, accounting, bookkeeping, insurance compliance, insurance billing, tax management, labor and employment issues and Accounting, tax management, insurance compliance, labor and employment issues, marketing and ordering supplies.
+These items include employees, advertising, accounting, bookkeeping, insurance compliance, insurance billing, tax management, labor and employment issues and accounting, tax management, insurance compliance, labor and employment issues, marketing and ordering supplies.
 DSOs handle many of these tasks using their expertise in finance, human resources, supply chain management, and other areas.
-Outsourcing this work lets dentists focus on clinical work and patient care and leave the rest to the DSO.
+Outsourcing this work lets dentists focus on clinical work and patient care and leave the rest to the Dental Service Organization.

 2. Talent Recruiting, Training and Management